michaeldresser/RBStoryboardLink/README.md

 ## Dependencies

-`RBStoryboardLink` requires iModifications were made and - this branch is a FORK.
+`RBStoryboardLink` requires iOS 6.0+.
+Modifications were made that differentiate this from its parent - this branch is a FORK.

 ## How to use